Homepage > Journal > Design problem: Usability vs. Desirability

 • Provides the context for activities that support engagement.

-Making everyday objects more aesthetically pleasing increases their Desirability. | Source: Amazon
+Making everyday objects more aesthetically pleasing increases their desirability. | Source: Amazon

-Moreover, Desirability:
+Moreover, desirability:

 • Reduces limitations and barriers